 The Graduate visa will allow you to spend additional two years in the UK with an unrestricted right to work or set up your own business.
 However, these two years will not count toward settlement, other than settlement on the basis of 10-year long residence.

-Graduate route will not be extendable, and we do not yet know if it will be restricted to “once in a lifetime” – in other words, whether you would be able to return to studies and apply for the graduate route second time.
+Graduate route will not be extendable, and will be restricted to “once in a lifetime” – in other words, you will not be able to return to studies and apply for the graduate route second time.